python/cpython/Doc/library/ctypes.rst

 .. class:: c_float

-   Represents the C double datatype.
+   Represents the C float datatype.
 The constructor accepts an optional float initializer.